ShivaranjaniGR/TCL-WORKSHOP/README.md

 ### Sub-task 1 Create Command (panda) and pass csv file from UNIC shell to Tcl script

-First we need to create a UNIX script "vsdsynth" .The command was created with the following instructions:
+First we need to create a UNIX script "SynthTime" .The command was created with the following instructions:

 1) letting the system know that its a UNIX script